You can add multiple at once — one per line

 AutoDock-GPU offers two local search optimizers:

 ADADELTA (gradient-based): Uses scoring function gradients to descend toward energy minima.
 Converges faster for flexible ligands (8+ rotatable bonds) and typically requires 6-23x fewer evaluations than Solis-Wets.
-We recommend this for most applications.
+Recommended for most applications.

 Solis-Wets (random): Applies random perturbations to pose variables, accepting improvements probabilistically.
 Better for small, rigid ligands (≤7 rotatable bonds) where gradient information is less beneficial.